 This integrated approach is one of the reasons why England has won international recognition as leader in this subject.

-The recent transition of NHSP (and other national screening programmes) to Public Health England (PHE) means that NHSP's brief no longer includes diagnostics.
-From 1st April 2014 NHSP are no longer coordinating or delivering post-screening diagnostic support.
-Instead, Audiology departments, either individually or in groups, need to make their own arrangements for this.
+The transition of NHSP (and other national screening programmes) to Public Health England (PHE) meant that from 1st April 2014 NHSP stopped coordinating & delivering post-screening diagnostic support of screening referrals.
+Instead, NHS England's Audiology departments, have to make their own arrangements for this but without additional resources.

 Peer Review is an essential component of ABR service specifications that commissioners and service providers must consider but “Peer Review” used to mean different things to different people: historically there was a variety of types of scheme.
 NHSP prepared guidance on what constitutes adequate and effective Peer Review.
 This guidance is particularly valuable as a reference document now that NHSP are no longer able to provide direct support in this area.